Skip to content

 How It Works

-1. StormTunnel creates a secure tunnel through an EC2 instance
+1. StormTunnel opens a Session Manager tunnel to an EC2 instance managed by Systems Manager.

-2. The EC2 instance forwards traffic to your RDS database
+2. The EC2 instance forwards traffic to the private RDS endpoint inside the VPC.

-3. You connect to localhost on your Mac as if the database were local
+3. You connect your database client to localhost as if the database were local.

 Prerequisites

-2. Network Access - The EC2 instance must be able to reach the RDS endpoint
+• Network access from the EC2 instance to the RDS endpoint

 Creating an RDS Tunnel